kimjoar/writings/backbone-mixins.md

 ```

 As we can see from the code, a mixin has access to `this` in the same
 way as the model, collection or view itself.
+Additionally, mixins can
+potentially be self-contained, i.e. the view does not need to know
+anything about them.
+This makes it especially easy to include a new
+mixin or remove one that is in use.

 Implementation
 --------------

-Let's have a look at how these mixins can be implemented by using mixins
+Let's have a look at an example of how these mixins can be implemented.
-for a view as an example:
+Specifically we will take a look at an implementation of mixins for
+views:

 ```javascript
 Utils = {};